Middle States FAQs August 2013

-36. What are we doing this budget cycle to ensure sustainability of alignment with the College's strategic plan, unit plans and, specifically, Academic Affairs?
+36. What are we doing during this budget cycle to ensure sustainability of alignment with the College's strategic plan, unit plans and Academic Affairs?

-A greater emphasis is being placed on utilizing this information for prioritizing each request.
+We are placing a greater emphasis on utilizing this information for prioritizing each request.
 Additional efforts are necessary to incorporate an assessment component to each funded request for evaluation purposes.

-37. What steps have been taken to ensure this won’t happen again?
+37. What steps has HACC taken to ensure this will not happen again?

-38. Will someone from HACC be appointed to monitor our progress so that when the next accreditation time period comes, we’re prepared?
+38. Will someone from HACC be appointed to monitor our progress to make sure we stay prepared?

-39. Are there areas of the College that are still a concern?
-If yes, what are they?
+39. Are there areas of HACC that are still a concern?

 40. What is the likelihood of HACC losing its Middle States accreditation?

-Accreditation is very important to HACC, and the College is already in the process of correcting the issues related to the warning.
+Accreditation is very important to HACC.
+HACC is in the process of correcting the issues related to the warning.
 The loss of accreditation is unlikely.